 Yes.
 After Season 2 was released in December of 2019, the renewal of Lost In Space for another season was actually uncertain for quite a while.
 That changed on March 9, 2020, when Variety confirmed Season 3 was underway.

-When will Lost In Space Season 3 hit Netflix?
+What is the Lost In Space Season 3 release date on Netflix?

-Who is in Lost In Space Season 3?
+Who is in the Lost In Space Season 3 cast?

 Right now the entire regular cast is expected to return.
 That includes:

 - Molly Parker as Maureen Robinson

 - Mina Sundwall as Penny Robinson